COVID and pregnancy

 - Pay attention to their symptoms closely.

-- Treat fever or body aches with acetaminophen (Tylenol®).
-Do NOT take ibuprofen.
-This may cause COVID-19 to worsen.
+- Treat fever or body aches with acetaminophen (Tylenol®) or ibuprofen.

-- Seek care right away.
-Call 911 if they have:
+- Seek care right away if they have:

 - trouble breathing